rickroll747/Lappy/README.md

-# Laper
+# Laper/Lappy
-An Effective Email/Net Worm In VBScript.
+A Very Effective And Dangerous Email/Net Worm In VBScript.

 # Lappy.vbs/Laper.vbs
 A simple VBS worm that spreads via HTML files, other files, email contacts, network shares and creates a backup copy of itself.